KartavyaSharma/personal-website-v0/src/content/posts/a-first-post.of-sorts.md

 This being my first post, I'll mostly talk about why and how I started this blog, and what you can expect as a reader going forward.

 In its essence, this is, quite simply put, a blog.
 It will act as a canvas (or a notepad, for the lack of a better word) for my ideas, and the occasional step-by-step.
-I won't restrict myself to a particular domain of topics just yet; however, you will find a slightly ambiguous categorization of the topics/posts I plan on writing about.
+I won't restrict myself to a particular domain of topics just yet; however, you will find a slightly ambiguous categorization of the topics/posts I plan on writing about further down this post.

 ### Why a blog?